jjeanjacques10/springboot-graphql/README.md

 # Spring Boot GraphQL

 Demo project for Spring Boot using GraphQL.
-Created from this youtube video [🍃 Introduction to Spring GraphQL with Spring Boot](https://youtu.be/atA2OovQBic)
+Created from this YouTube video [🍃 Introduction to Spring GraphQL with Spring Boot](https://youtu.be/atA2OovQBic)

 ### Queries